nuagenetworks/vspkdoc/html/_sources/v4_0/nusubnet.rst.txt

 - ``encryption``: Determines whether or not IPSEC is enabled.

-- ``underlay``: Boolean flag to indicate whether underlay is enabled directly or indirectly
+- ``underlay``: Read Only Boolean flag to indicate whether underlay is enabled directly or indirectly

 - ``underlay_enabled``: Indicates whether UNDERLAY is enabled for the subnets in this domain